 6) The Alien Queen decides to accept Ripley’s bargain.
 To demonstrate her acceptance of the bargain, she signals her underlings with a waving gesture, knowing that her underlings will understand what she meant.

 Reactive Predictive Communication is also useful for practical problem-solving.
-Let us imagine a hypothetical invention of the cup handle thousands of years ago:
+Let us imagine a hypothetical invention of cup handles thousands of years ago:

-1) A man grabs hold of a cup of boiling water without realizing that it is hot.
+1) A man grabs hold of a cup of boiling water without realising that it is hot.

 2) As he scalds his hand. his reflexes kick in.
 He lets go of the cup, causing it to break on the floor and scald his legs too.